 The Career Center helps students define their career goals and objectives as they relate to future employment.
-Career planning begins when the student enters Saint Martin's and continues through graduation.
-The Center's services are available to all students and alumni at the University's main campus and extended learning division.
+The Center's services are available to all students and alumni at the University's main campus and Extended Learning Division.
 Those services and programs include:

-- Online database (Saints4Hire) for jobs, scholarships and alumni mentors.
+- Online database (Saints4Hire) for jobs, scholarships and alumni mentors

-- Resume, cover letter, interviewing, negotiating and other skill-building workshops.
+- · Resume, cover letter, interviewing, negotiating and other skill-building workshops

 - On-campus interviewing and recruiting.

-- Career guidance testing.
+- Career guidance testing

-- Career fairs.
+- · Career fairs

-- A career resource Library
+- · A career resource library

-- Assistance finding scholarship opportunities.
+- · Assistance finding scholarship opportunities

-- Peer advisors.
+- Peer advisors

 - Facebook page